nickrobison/nickrobison-www/tmpl/blog/2012-10-11-the-problem-with-sin.md

 Aside from the high level of moral condescension, I am so holy that I am able to look down upon your sub-par level of moral compliance and point out your failings as such, calling someone a sinner is in fact condemning them to hell, and by extension condemning them to death.
-We know quite clearly from the book of Romans that the ultimate resultant of sin is death (8:2, 6:23) (we're ignoring of course the fact that the ultimate resultant of life is death, here we're concerned with death in terms of a larger spiritual dynamic), so being in possession of sin is being in possession of an express ticket to a place you probably don't want to go.
-This isn't merely a scriptural assertion, it logically follows that a perfect God would be unable to be in true relationship with imperfect objects without sacrificing a least a measure of his perfection, and since perfection for God is not a state of achievement but a state of being, he can no more give up his perfection as I can give up being a bit of a nerd, it's innate to who I am (a quite poor example, I know).
+We know quite clearly from the book of Romans that the ultimate resultant of sin is death (8:2, 6:23) (we&#8217;re ignoring of course the fact that the ultimate resultant of life is death, here we&#8217;re concerned with death in terms of a larger spiritual dynamic), so being in possession of sin is being in possession of an express ticket to a place you probably don&#8217;t want to go.
+This isn&#8217;t merely a scriptural assertion, it logically follows that a perfect God would be unable to be in true relationship with imperfect objects without sacrificing a least a measure of his perfection, and since perfection for God is not a state of achievement but a state of being, he can no more give up his perfection as I can give up being a bit of a nerd, it&#8217;s innate to who I am (a quite poor example, I know).
 So, that explains the severity of the accusation of sin, but not the difference in the responses between the religious and the non-religious, or still the question of why a secular person feels some sense of obligation to a religious moral code.

 I submit to you a theory, one that I have observed in my own experiences and validated through the experiences of others, as always, your mileage may vary.
 I submit to you the idea that most people believe in some form of god and most (though perhaps a smaller number then the first group) believe in the idea of hell.
-There's a belief in an overarching moral-ethical system, and though they may not know what it is, most people will do their best to keep it.
-And here's where the divergence occurs, a humanist system is incapable of separating a person's actions from the person's self. _Congito ergo sum_ becomes _Facium ergo sum_ I DO therefore I am (thanks Google), because the self, the person, has arisen out of chaos for no definite reason, its purpose, its value, must be generated by doing.
+There&#8217;s a belief in an overarching moral-ethical system, and though they may not know what it is, most people will do their best to keep it.
+And here&#8217;s where the divergence occurs, a humanist system is incapable of separating a person&#8217;s actions from the person&#8217;s self. _Congito ergo sum_ becomes _Facium ergo sum_ I DO therefore I am (thanks Google), because the self, the person, has arisen out of chaos for no definite reason, its purpose, its value, must be generated by doing.
 You are what you eat, and your choices make you (so says a purely mechanistic system), and since sin is the antithesis of the divine (e.g. evil) saying a person does sin (or evil) is equivalent to saying they are, in their essence, evil.
-So while a person may not be 'good', no one is, but at least they're trying, at least they're not evil.
+So while a person may not be &#8216;good&#8217;, no one is, but at least they&#8217;re trying, at least they&#8217;re not evil.
 But if their essence is evil (a scathing condemnation) how can they ever hope to enter into the presence of whatever divine entity ordered the world?
-How can they ever hope to be 'good' if they are evil?
+How can they ever hope to be &#8216;good&#8217; if they are evil?
 There is a sense of definiteness to sin, a seemingly unrecoverable situation.
 Is it any wonder people would take offense to being called sinners?
 And this illustrates the great divorce between the secular and the religious, Christians are quite comfortable with the idea of sin (perhaps too comfortable in many cases), again in Romans we see that sin is in fact the natural state of mankind (3:23), man was born into sin, his flesh is evil but his soul has hope for redemption.
-This isn't a singularly Christian concept, much of ancient philosophy is concerned with the idea of redemption of the flesh; however, only Christianity offers a logically coherent system of redemption (another time, another place).
+This isn&#8217;t a singularly Christian concept, much of ancient philosophy is concerned with the idea of redemption of the flesh; however, only Christianity offers a logically coherent system of redemption (another time, another place).
 Thus, to a Christian, being called a sinner is not a startling revelation, or even a condemning one, for we have the redemption of the flesh through the person of Jesus Christ.
 We are not eternally separated from the divine by our own failings, because we have been justified not by our own works (actions stemming from the sinful flesh) but by the actions of the Lord Jesus (Romans 3:23-28).
 Thus sin is not a pronouncement of death, but an observation of reality, and a reiteration of the need for redemption and the hope of true life.
 This however is only good news for those who choose to see Christ as Lord, without him there is no hope, so pronouncing sin on a person, devoid of the person of Christ, is pronouncing a death sentence, which  it seems to me, to borrow a lyric from hip-hop (I think I can do that in a religious post):

-> Well that's a pretty bad way to start a conversation.
+> Well that&#8217;s a pretty bad way to start a conversation.
 >
-> - Kanye West 'Power'
+> &#8211; Kanye West &#8216;Power&#8217;